-If a system or disk failure damages DG/UX system files (those in the /usr or / file systems), you need to repair the file systems and restore the damaged files from backups.
-If you cannot repair the file system, you need to reload the system software from the release media.
+If a system or disk failure damages inittab or other DG/UX system files (those in the /usr or / file systems), you need to repair the file systems and restore the damaged files from backups.
+If you cannot repair the file system, you need to reload the system software from either the release media or a bootable copy of the file systems made with the systemtape utility.